TRHeliad/startup/notes.md

 # HTTPS and TLS
 HTTPS is a secure version of HTTP which uses the TLS protocol to secure and encrypt the connection.

+# Web Applications
+The ability of web interfaces to reconfigure themselves according to screen size and orientation is called responsive design.